DongnutLa/DongnutLa/README.md

 #### 📫 You can find more about me via:
 - LinkedIn: https://www.linkedin.com/in/luishrndz/
-- Email: luahernandezdu@unal.edu.co
+- Email: luisthered09@gmail.com

 #### 💬 Spoken Languages:
 - Spanish (Native)
-- English (Intermediate)
+- English (Intermediate / Conversational)
 - Korean (Basic)
+- Portuguese (Basic)

 #### ⚡ Fun fact:
 - I like K-Pop and some of my projects are inspired and based on it.